-Measures such as Gross Regional Product (GRP), location quotient, shift share, and social accounting economic base provide information to compare economic performance.
-They also highlight areas of regional strength.
+Measures such as Gross Regional Product (GRP), gross-base contribution analysis, and location quotient provide information to compare economic performance.
+They can be used to highlight areas of regional strength and competitive advantage.

 The location quotient (LQ) helps identify exporting and importing industries based on national averages.
 An exporting industry is one where the industry not only meets the local demand for its products, but also produces enough so it can sell outside of the region.
 An importing industry is one where local production levels are insufficient to meet local demand.
 When interpreting the data, a location quotient greater than 1.0 indicates that the economy is self-sufficient, and may even be exporting the good or service of that particular industry.
 (As a rule of thumb, a location quotient greater than 1.25 almost certainly identifies exporting industries.)
 The presence of an exporting industry often indicates a local competitive advantage On the other hand, a location quotient less than 1.0 suggests that the region tends to import the good or service.
 (The applicable rule of thumb is that a location quotient less than 0.75 indicates an importing industry.)
 The image below can assist with evaluating the location quotient bubble chart.

 National growth is how much of the regional industry’s growth is explained by the overall growth of the national economy.
 If the nation’s whole economy is growing, you would generally expect to see some positive change in each industry in your local region.